Billaferd/QuantumNexus/Mission Card Creation Guidelines.md

     * Calculate the difference between the ChallengeCP and AbilityCP.
     * Add this difference to the Base CP to determine the final Adjusted CP of the mission card: `AdjustedCP = BaseCP + (ChallengeCP - AbilityCP)`

+### Balancing CP, Challenges, and Abilities

+The sources provide a framework for creating Quantum Nexus mission cards, but they lack specific guidance on balancing CP costs with the power levels of challenges and abilities.
+Here's a suggested approach to address this:

+#### 1. Establishing a CP Cost Framework for Challenges and Abilities

+The sources provide tables of example challenges and abilities but don't assign specific CP values to many of them.
+To create a more balanced system, you could develop a  CP cost framework with these factors in mind:

+* **Domain:** Some domains, like Technology or Divinity, might inherently lend themselves to more powerful effects.
+You could adjust CP costs accordingly, with more potent domains having slightly higher costs for comparable effects.

+* **Challenge Complexity:**
+    * **Simple Challenges (1-2 CP):** These could involve deploying a specific unit type, activating a basic ability, or controlling a single quadrant for a short duration.
+    * **Intermediate Challenges (3-4 CP):**  These might require specific card combinations, achieving a combat objective (like destroying a certain number of units), or maintaining board control for a longer time.
+    * **Advanced Challenges (5+ CP):**  These would involve difficult-to-achieve objectives, potentially spanning multiple turns, requiring specific synergies, or offering significant drawbacks to the player attempting them.

+* **Ability Strength and Duration:**
+    * **Minor Abilities (1-3 CP):** Grant small stat boosts, minor card draw, or limited-duration effects.
+    * **Moderate Abilities (4-6 CP):** Offer more significant stat boosts, better card draw, more potent one-time effects, or longer-duration benefits.
+    * **Major Abilities (7+ CP):** Provide game-changing effects, potentially impacting multiple units or game aspects, offering significant card advantage, or enabling unique strategic options.

+**Example:**

+*  The "Technology" challenge "Deploy a Tech Unit with a specific keyword (e.g., "Drone")" could be considered a Simple Challenge (1 CP) due to its relatively easy completion requirement.

+* The "Technology" passive ability "Tech Efficiency," which reduces the CP cost of Tech Unit deployments or abilities, could be further categorized:
+    * **Minor Tech Efficiency (3 CP):** Reduces cost by 1.
+    * **Moderate Tech Efficiency (4 CP):** Reduces cost by 2.
+    * **Major Tech Efficiency (5 CP):** Reduces cost by 3.

+#### 2. Balancing Adjusted CP with Mission Card Power Level

+Once you've established CP costs for challenges and abilities, you can refine the Adjusted CP calculation for mission cards with power level in mind:

+* **Low-Impact Mission Card (Base CP - 2 to Base CP):** Features a combination of relatively simple challenges and minor abilities.

+* **Moderate-Impact Mission Card (Base CP - 1 to Base CP + 1):**  Offers a mix of simple and intermediate challenges with minor to moderate abilities.

+* **High-Impact Mission Card (Base CP + 2 to Base CP + 4):**  Presents more challenging objectives, potentially requiring multiple steps or specific synergies, and rewards players with moderate to major abilities upon completion.

+By aligning Adjusted CP with the overall power level and difficulty of the mission card, you can create a more balanced and engaging gameplay experience.

 ## X. Putting it All Together: Creating a Quantum Nexus Mission Card